ambrozini/gym-plan/.ai/context-map.md

 - When and how to introduce **Coach** roles and permissions?
 - Future **versioning and history strategy** once tracking is added.
 - What other services will consume the **Exercise Library**?
-- How should **Training Rules** relate to exercise categories in future?
+- When to extract the embedded training rules into a separate bounded context?
 - Final **CreateDraft** contract between Plan Generation and Plan Management.

 ---